osmosis-labs/osmosis/tests/localrelayer/README.md

  ⠿ Container localrelayer-hermes-1          Created
 ```

-> If you don't want the logs you can start in detached mode with:
+> If you don't want the logs, you can start in detached mode with the following command:
 >
 > `make startd`